Last updated on March 1, 2026

 Going barrel – acts as the first wheel and meshes with the centre (or second) wheel pinion.
 This transfers power from the mainspring to the gear train.
 The going barrel turns once approximately every eight hours.

-Safety or reversing pinion – If the mainspring snaps and pressure is suddenly reversed, the pinion unscrews and no reverse power is applied to the rest of the movement.
+Safety or reversing pinion – If the mainspring snaps and suddenly reverses the pressure, the pinion unscrews itself, preventing any reverse power from damaging the rest of the movement.

 Third wheel – the third wheel is powered by the centre wheel and meshes with the fourth wheel pinion.

 Fourth wheel – the fourth wheel is driven by the third wheel and meshes with the escape wheel pinion.
-The minute hand is mounted on the fourth wheel, which turns once per minute.
+The fourth wheel carries the minute hand and completes one full rotation every minute.

 The Escapement

-Escape wheel – the escape wheel is driven by the gear train and controls the release of power from the mainspring.
+Escape wheel – The gear train drives the escape wheel, which controls the release of power from the mainspring..
 Typically, the escape wheel has 15 clubs or ratchet-shaped teeth made from steel.
 The rotation of the escape wheel is controlled by the locking and unlocking process with the pallets on the lever.
-The escape wheel meshes with the 4th wheel and delivers power from the mainspring to the balance assembly.
+The escape wheel meshes with the 4th wheel and delivers power from the mainspring to the balance assembly (Types of escapements at Horology Student).

 Roller or impulse jewel – the connection point between the escape wheel and the pallets, and it sits inside the pallet fork.
 The roller jewel provides the impulse to the pallet fork, unlocking the escapement.